MathiasMSFT/Azure-Active-Directory/Schema/Manage Schema/README.md

 If you want to get the list of attributes, it's not necessary to connect on Entra Connect.
 You can use this script: Manage-ExtensionProperty.ps1.
 ![image](./images/DirectoryExtension-GetAttributes.png)

-It's not recommended to use it to store user datas because that uses Azure AD Graph which will be deprecated.

 ## Open Extension